You can publish and manage APIs using the

 - Last Updated timestamp:The details page also displays the date and timestamp of the last deployment attempt.
 The timestamp is updated on successful and failed deployments.

-For this release, see the following notes about search:
+See the following notes about search:

 - Does not support Boolean searches (operators like AND, NOT and OR to get more relevant results).